Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 - Aruba 8325, 8320, and 8360 switches that are deployed as `sw-spine`, `sw-leaf`, or `sw-cdu` devices should use the [Aruba Firmware Update - VSX Software Upgrade](#aruba-firmware-update---vsx-software-upgrade) procedure.

-## Aruba Firmware Update - Standalone
+## Aruba firmware update - Standalone

 This procedure applicable to Aruba 6300 series switches that are deployed as `sw-leaf-bmc` devices.